 SECTION OF BLOCK PLAN SUBMISSION COMMENTS Urban Design Guideline bq.
-Section 3.3.6 Figure 3.3.6A The TRCA is currently drafting the Nashville Resource Management Tract (NRMT) Trail Plan, which is a see hiking and multi-use trails connecting from King Road and Albion-Vaughan Road in King to Nashville Road Highway 27 in Vaughan.
-One of the goals of the trail plan is to connect it to local and regional trails within t community.
-At this time, the trail plan ends at Kirby Road with plans to construct a trail south to where it we possible to cross Highway 27 and connect to the Granger Greenway (pending future land acquisitions).
-As now, the Granger Greenway ends at Teston Road and there is no off road trail system that could easily join proposed trail system within the NRMT.
-However, the network of trails proposed in the Block 55 East The main issue with connecting the NRMT to the Granger Greenway (Humber Trail) is the location in which to cross Highway 27.
+Section 3.3.6 Figure 3.3.6A The TRCA is currently drafting the Nashville Resource Management Tract (NRMT) Trail Plan, which is a series of hiking and multi-use trails connecting from King Road and Albion-Vaughan Road in King to Nashville Road and Highway 27 in Vaughan.
+One of the goals of the trail plan is to connect it to local and regional trails within the community.
+At this time, the trail plan ends at Kirby Road with plans to construct a trail south to where it would be possible to cross Highway 27 and connect to the Granger Greenway (pending future land acquisitions).
+As of right now, the Granger Greenway ends at Teston Road and there is no off road trail system that could easily join the proposed trail system within the NRMT.
+However, the network of trails proposed in the Block 55 East neighbourhood plan would considerably reduce the distance between the NRMT and the Granger Greenway.
+The main issue with connecting the NRMT to the Granger Greenway (Humber Trail) is the location in which to cross Highway 27.
 The terrain along the Main Humber River changes dramatically south of Forest Heights Boulevard, leading the TRCA to consider other options to bridge the gap between these two trail systems.
 With the proposed Hydro Trail connecting between Kirby Road and Teston Road (on the east side of Highway 27) in Block 55 East, there is a possibility (with the addition of an additional trail built on TRCA land between Teston Road and the Granger Greenway) of alleviating both concerns of the TRCA.
-This would enable the Main Humber River Trail system to connect to the East Humber River Trail system and bypass the difficult terrain through Kleinburg. br.
+This would enable the Main Humber River Trail system to connect to the East Humber River Trail system and bypass the difficult terrain through Kleinburg.
+TRCA would like to discuss trail options further with the applicant and City, as we see this as a great opportunity to coordinate efforts for the benefit of existing and future users of these trail systems.
+A discussion on the future ownership of the open space lands in the Block Plan area could also form part of those discussions. br.
 Section 3.4.1 Many of the water balance and development considerations listed in this section will need to be determined in conjunction with the TRCA, as well as the City, as they impact the policies and regulatory requirements of the TRCA.
 This should be noted in the text.
 Architectural Guideline bs.
 Many of the water balance and development considerations listed in this section will need to be determined in conjunction with the TRCA, as well as the City, as they impact the policies and regulatory requirements of the TRCA.
 This should be noted in the text.